Climate, Infrastructure, and Energy

 Forgive Student Debt

 The cost of higher education has soared over the past several decades, putting unprecedented burdens on graduates.
-This expands inequities by making it harder for working class people to get the training they need to meet the needs of a modern economy.
+This physically expands inequities by making it harder for working class people to get the training they need to meet the needs of a modern economy.
 This situation pushes many young people out of home ownership, marriage, and starting families.
 Graduates of higher education should expect to pay forward to their communities the benefits of their learning rather than to worry about paying back stifling debt to creditors.

 In Congress, I will fight to cancel $50,000 per individual of all federally held student debt, and push to make existing student lending rules fairer and more equitable.